AliceO2Group/Control/README.md

 ```
 fpctl setup
 ```
-You should now have some repositories in `~/.local/share/fpctl`.
+You should now have some repositories in `~/.local/share/fpctl` (or some other directory, depending on your `FPCTL_ROOT_DIR`).
 The setup routine also takes care of installing things like git and Ansible on your system.

 If you want to deploy FLP prototype on a remote system, you should create an Ansible inventory file in `~/.config/fpctl/inventory`.
 Otherwise, if you simply wish to deploy all the FLP prototype software on your local machine, you can proceed immediately:
 ```
 fpctl deploy
 ```
-If you haven't provided an inventory file, `fpctl` will offer to create one for you.
+If you haven't provided an inventory file, `fpctl` will offer to create one for you. `fpctl` may also offer to configure passwordless sudo, depending on your configuration.
 The deployment operation may take a while.
 You will see some Ansible output as everything is installed and configured.

 Start/stop all the tasks (`fpctl` and Ansible take care of doing this in the correct order):
 ```